the1lab/1lab/src/Topoi/Base.lagda.md

 _preserve adjacency_.

-Our statement about "gluing primitive shapes" now becomes the rather pedestrian statement "graphs are made up of vertices and edges".
+Our statement about "gluing primitive shapes" now becomes the rather pedestrian statement "graphs are made up of nodes and edges".
 For instance, the graph $\bull \to \bull \to \bull$ can be considered as a disjoint union of two edges, which is then glued together in a way such that the target of the first is the source of the second.
 The maps $s, t